kubeflow/website/content/docs/gke/gcp-e2e.md

 In a production environment, it’s likely that you will need to run more than one training job for the model.
 Kubeflow gives you a simple deploy pipeline you can use to train new versions of your model repeatedly.
-You don’t need to regenerate the `tf-job-operator` ksonnet component every time.
 When you have a new version to push:

-* Build a new image with a new version tag.
+* Build a new image with a new version tag and therefore a new path.
-* Run the `ks param set` command to modify the parameters for the `tf-job-operator` ksonnet component to point to the new version of your
+* Run the `ks param set` command to modify the parameters to point to the new version of your image:
-  image:

     ```
+    ks param set train name "train-"${VERSION_TAG}
     ks param set train image ${TRAIN_IMG_PATH}
     ```